 - Mango: The sweetness of mango balances the super-savory dressing beautifully in this dish.
 I peel it, and thinly slice it for best results.
 Or, if you prefer, you can use papaya in this recipe.

 - Peanuts: Roasted peanuts are the perfect garnish for adding crunch and toasty dimension.
-I make sure to buy roasted, unsalted peanuts so I have control over the salt content.
-Alternatively, you can use cashews or water chestnuts.
+I make sure to buy roasted, salted peanuts for extra flavor.

 Step 1: Prepare the Honey-Ginger Dressing

-In a medium bowl or glass measuring cup, combine lime juice, olive oil, fish sauce, honey, garlic, and ginger; stir with a whisk to combine.
-Let dressing stand for at least 10 minutes while you prepare remainder of recipe.
+In a medium bowl or glass measuring cup, combine olive oil, lime juice, fish sauce, honey, garlic, and ginger; stir with a whisk to combine.
+Let dressing sit for at least 10 minutes while you prepare remainder of recipe.

 Step 2: Sauté the Shrimp

-Heat Pompeian Smooth Extra-Virgin Olive Oil in a large skillet over medium-high heat.
-Season shrimp evenly with salt, and add to hot skillet.
-Cook 2 to 3 minutes per side, or until shrimp turn opaque.
+Heat remaining 2 Tbsp. oil in a large skillet over medium-high heat.
+Season shrimp evenly with salt and pepper, and add to hot skillet.
+Cook 2 minutes per side, or until shrimp turn opaque.
 Transfer to a plate.

 Step 3: Cook Noodles

-Cook glass noodles (or noodle of choice) according to package directions.
+Cook noodles according to package directions in a pot of salted water.
 Drain and transfer noodles to a large bowl.
-Pour about two thirds of the dressing over noodles, and gently toss to combine.
+Add dressing and toss to combine.